Frequently Asked Questions

 Tutoring assistance is available to ETSU students, faculty, and staff only.
-The only service we offer that is open to individuals not affiliated to ETSU is the English Table.

 Currently, we partner with Tutor Matching Service to provide community members with information regarding paid private tutoring.
 Tutoring contracted through TMS is not under the authority or supervision of the CFAA or any unit of ETSU; we do, however, permit TMS private tutors who have completed the CFAA's tutor training program to display the "ETSU Certified" badge.

 No, but they can contract with paid private tutors through Tutor Matching Service.

 Yes.
 Dual-enrolled students are treated the same as any other ETSU students.

 Tutoring services for the fall semester will be available starting on Tuesday, September 4.

 Appointments are strongly encouraged for individual tutoring.
 Although it is often possible to walk-in and get an appointment immediately, especially near the beginning of the term, students with advance appointments have priority.
 You can make an appointment by registering for access to our online schedule here.

 Supplemental Instruction does not require advance appointments; the drop-in schedules are posted on the Supplemental Instruction page (and on PlanIt ETSU) and updated regularly.

 Registration via WCOnline (http://etsu.mywconline.com/) is required for all services that require scheduling; the only exceptions are exclusively drop-in services, such as Supplemental Instruction, and Facilitated Study Tables, English Table.
 Any student who has registered can request a tutor.